-Working from home due the present Covid-19 pandemic leads to rise in domestic energy demands; however, households in externally insulated buildings with low U-values will not experience significant increase in energy bills.
-In fact, the reduced travelling by car, or possibly public transportation, will lead to a significant amount of budget savings for those households.
+Working from home due the present Covid-19 pandemic leads to a rise in domestic energy demands; however, households in externally insulated buildings with low U-values will not experience significant increase in energy bills.
+In fact, the reduced travelling by car, or public transportation in some cases, will lead to a significant amount of budget savings for those households.
 The households that do not normally use cars or public transportation, and travel to work by walking or using bicycles, see no travel expenses savings.
-It is found from the analysis that the rise in domestic heating energy and electricity demand due to working from home would lead to a significant increase in CO2 emission.
-However, the reduction in travelling by car will compensate that.
-Moreover, according to Department for Business Energy

-& Industrial Strategy [19] the fall in electricity consumption in industrial and commercial sector between March and June 2020 is circa 2457.85 Gwh per month which contributes to a reduction of about 680.83 Mt of CO_2 release per month.
-Therefore, a complete lockdown situation will result in significant reduction in CO_2 emissions.
-However, it still effects the household in uninsulated building with increased energy bills.
-Hence, there is a risk for households who already suffer from energy poverty to have increased energy bills.
+It has been found from the analysis that the rise in domestic heating energy and electricity demand due to working from home would lead to a significant increase in CO_2 emission.
+However, the reduction in travelling by car will compensate for that increase.
+Moreover, according to Department for Business Energy & Industrial Strategy [19] the fall in electricity consumption in industrial and commercial sector between March and June 2020 is circa 2457.85 Gwh per month which contributes to a reduction of about 680.83 Mt of CO2 release per month.
+Therefore, a complete lockdown situation will result in a significant reduction in CO2 emissions.
+However, it will still affect households living in uninsulated buildings with increased energy bills.
+Hence, there is a risk for households who already suffer from energy poverty to have a worse financial situation during a winter lockdown during Covid19 pandemic.